-- 1. Assure it meets all requirements of AASHTO M148 and contains at least 2.7 pounds of linseed oil per gallon.
+- Assure it meets all requirements of AASHTO M148 and contains at least 2.7 pounds (0.32kg) of linseed oil per gallon (liter).
 Furnish a manufacturer's certification showing that the formulated weight of linseed oil per gallon equals or exceeds this limit. - 2.
 Apply water-soluble or emulsified linseed oil compound between August 15 and April 14 of each year.

 A. Concrete curb and gutter may be machine-laid or hand-formed.
+Perform work meeting these requirements and the applicable requirements of Section 03310, STRUCTURAL CONCRETE.